-Lincoln State Monument is unique in that it manages most of the historical buildings in the community of Lincoln.
+Lincoln Historic Site is unique in that it manages most of the historical buildings in the community of Lincoln.
 This most widely visited state monument in New Mexico is part of a community frozen in time—the 1870's and 1880's.
-Through a gift from the Hubbard Family Trust, the monument now includes 17 structures and outbuildings, 4 of which are open year round and 2 more seasonally as museums.
+Through a gift from the Hubbard Family Trust, the historic site now includes 17 structures and outbuildings, 4 of which are open year round and 2 more seasonally as museums.
 Most of the buildings in the community are representative of the Territorial Style of adobe architecture in the American Southwest.

 Lincoln is a town made famous by one of the most violent periods in New Mexico history.
 Today's visitors can see the Old Lincoln County Courthouse with museum exhibits that recount the details of the Lincoln County War and the historic use of the "House" as store, residence, Masonic Lodge, courthouse, and jail.
 Walk in the footsteps of Billy the Kid, Pat Garrett, and other famous and infamous characters of the Wild West.
 Trace the events of 1878 through the Courthouse and the Tunstall Store, with their preserved 19th-century atmosphere.